 - Gorn: Lots of it.
 Page after page.
 To the point of monotony.
 Especially focused on women's breasts.
 The mantises (Slayer in particular) love eating those first when their victim is a female.

-- Groin Attack: What Pete does to Dyke when he tries to rip the gang off.
+- Groin Attack: Pete cuts off Dyke's penis when he tries to rip the gang off.

 - Dyke later repays the favor by having Slayer eat Pete's manhood.
 Slayer also does it to Zeb.

 - Hero of Another Story: Fritch again.
 He brought his own pack of killer mantises to avenge his murdered family.

 - Hoist by His Own Petard: After Dyke is fatally shot by Fritch, Slayer eats his erstwhile master.

 - I'm a Humanitarian: After watching the mantises eat so many people, Dyke repeatedly toys with the idea of sampling human flesh, himself.